The Team

 Michelle A. McClellan

-Michelle McClellan has served as Town Administrator for the Town of McClellanville for the past seven years.
+Michelle McClellan has served as Town Administrator for the Town of McClellanville for the past ten years.
 She received a bachelor’s degree in Business from Charleston Southern University and is a founding member of the McClellanville Community Foundation.
 Michelle has been involved in the Town’s efforts to secure the future of the working waterfront and the cultural heritage of the Village.
 McClellanville is a unique place, and she hopes to help preserve it for future generations.

 Leondra Stoney